Wissenschaft vernetzen.

 Background

 The pressure for academics to appear in the media is fostered by motives as diverse as increasing expectations for public engagement, the individual desire to promote research findings to a wider audience, beyond the academic community, and career advancement opportunities tied to visibility and reputation.
 Media appearances by academics have a range of advantages: they enhance the visibility of academic research and expertise, thereby helping bridge the gap between academia and the broader world.
 Media engagement may also enable academics to contribute to the public discourse on critical issues and societal challenges.
 Additionally, media exposure has a representational dimension insofar as it impacts the public perception of research, and of researchers.
 However, there are also risks for academics when engaging with public-facing media.
 For instance, the simplified and engaging communication of complex scientific concepts may be judged negatively by an academic’s peers.
 It can also be difficult for researchers to communicate on politically sensitive or emotionally charged subjects.
 Scientific knowledge may be misunderstood, misrepresented or sensationalized by journalists or media organizations.
-At their reception, the message of academics may be misunderstood or instrumentalized politically.
+At their reception, the message of academics may be distorted or instrumentalized politically.
 Moreover, female scholars and academics from marginalized backgrounds are disproportionately affected by discrimination and harm, both in relation to media appearances themselves and regarding potential public reactions after media exposure.

 It is therefore no surprise that academics, especially those at an early stage of their career, often feel unprepared and left alone to navigate the contemporary media landscape.
 Scientific communication training is usually not included in academic curricula (see Recommendation 2 of the Expert Group “Communicating Sciences and Arts in Times of Digital Media”), and the topic is rarely addressed outside of specialized communities such as communication and public engagement circles.
 Currently, in Switzerland, common ways to learn about science communication and media engagement consist in learning-by-doing, informal exchange with peers, and ad hoc participation in outreach events for researchers, such as “FameLab” or “3 minute thesis”.
 Although media trainings are offered and/or supported by various institutions, they are often geared towards the optimization of individual communication and do not deal with the systemic issues at stake.